shxclone/intern-notes/README.md

   * Fix was to use Eager Loading instead of Lazy Loading as when many lazy loading cells are triggered, many small queries are triggered causing the slow loading
   * One query was made to collect all the data from the database and stored in hash map; When searched, the data is drawn from the hash map
   * Indexing was also used to quicken the retrieval time
-* We were assigned our teams today - I am assigned to Yee Tang's team working on MOE using Java
+* We were assigned our teams today - I am assigned to Yee Tang's team working on MOE iEASA and NSG using Java
 * Had a short meeting with Yee Tang on what our team is doing and what are some expectations

 ## Day 9 (11/09/25)